-Requests for disbursement paperwork from terminated participants are processed through the VRU and BPAS web portal.
+Requests for disbursement paperwork from terminated participants are processed through the BPAS web portal.
 Electronic requests create print jobs with forms specific to each plan, which are required before processing.
-The forms may either be printed by the participant or mailed to participants' home addresses with instructions to complete and return them to BPAS (Control 6.2).
+The forms may either be printed by the participant or mailed to participants' home addresses with instructions to complete and return them to BPAS.
+Terminating participants that are requesting a final distribution must complete the required forms and return them to BPAS prior to disbursement.
+(Control 6.2).
 Returned forms are reviewed by the Plan Consultant or a Participant Services Representative; if a transaction is approved, a task is posted in PTM.
 Once the required forms are received, distributions are processed from the OmniDC system.
 A distribution log is sent to the Trust Operations unit at BPAS, which processes all checks.
 For non-daily valuation plans, a transmittal letter is sent to the trustees or broker with instructions on each distribution.